Photo Johanna Fries Markiewicz

 Crossroads - major exhibition on Sweden-Ukraine ties from Viking times to today / Crossroads: Sweden - Ukraine through a 1000 years

-The exhibition Crossroads will highlight the 1000-year relationship between Ukraine and Sweden through unique objects and documents from both Swedish and Ukrainian museums and institutions.
-Fabian Arnheim, director of the Army Museum, where the exhibition will take place, points out that the situation in our neighborhood makes the exhibition highly relevant.
-"The large donation of SEK 1.5 million from the Torsten Söderberg Foundation has given us a fantastic opportunity," he adds.
+The exhibition "Crossroads" will highlight the 1,000-year-old relationship between Ukraine and Sweden through unique artifacts and documents from both Swedish and Ukrainian museums and institutions.
+Fabian Arnheim, director of the Army Museum, where the exhibition will take place, notes that the situation in our immediate region makes the exhibition highly relevant.
+“Thanks to the generous donation of 1.5 million kronor from the Torsten Söderberg Foundation, we have been given a fantastic opportunity,” he adds.

 The contributing institutions in both countries have many objects in their collections that have become highly relevant in a changing world.
 The exhibition will be based on collaborative research across national borders and between institutions in each country.